24 hours in Olympic National Park

 Before the morning fog could clear from the Seattle skies, I loaded up my car with my hiking, camping and stand-up paddleboard gear and hit the road.
 I was bound for a 24-hour solo adventure to explore one of my favorite areas of Olympic National Park.
 The park is perfect for a quick getaway in a campervan, just 2.5 hours from the Seattle Escape Campervans rental location and 4 hours from the Vancouver rental location.

 My goal was to grab a campsite at Fairholme Campground on Lake Crescent in the northern area of the park.
 But at 10 a.m., throngs of weekend warriors were vying for a first-come, first serve campsite.
 It was a chaotic situation trying to grab a spot from a departing camper so I headed to a nearby national forest campground instead.
 I set up camp, hung my hammock under a canopy of trees and departed for an afternoon of paddling.

-Tip: While there are only two campgrounds in Olympic National Park that take reservations – Sol Duc and Kalaloch – there are many other first-come, first-serve sites in the park and surrounding national forest land.
+Tip: There are only two campgrounds in Olympic National Park that take reservations: Sol Duc and Kalaloch.
+However, there are many other first-come, first-serve sites in the park and surrounding national forest land.

 While I’d driven along the winding shores of Lake Crescent numerous times, I had yet to set a foot (or paddle) in the lake.
 The azure-colored, glacially-carved lake is surrounded by the northern foothills of the Olympic Mountains.
 I was eager to get my inflatable stand-up paddleboard (SUP) into the glistening lake.